HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/MAX_REMOTE_LAN_PARAM_STRING.md

 ```
 #include <net.h>
 ```

+**Symbolic Values :**

 **Description :**

 Maximum length of the CallDescription string in a Remote Lan Adapter.
 This string holds additional arguments that are passed to the GeneralEntryPoint function of a Remote Lan Adapter.

 **See Also :**
 [PREMOTE_LAN_SERVICE_ENTRY](/domino-c-api-docs/reference/Data/PREMOTE_LAN_SERVICE_ENTRY)